눈치 and 정 Decoded: Korean Social Radar and Accumulated Bonds

 미운 정 vs 고운 정

-Korean distinguishes two types of jeong, and the distinction is one of the most useful things to understand.
+Korean often uses two everyday phrases around jeong, and the contrast is one of the most useful things to understand.

 For foreign residents, this concept solves a puzzle that catches many people off guard.
 Why does leaving Korea feel harder than you expected?
 Because jeong accumulated with people you did not necessarily choose and situations you did not always enjoy.
 The inconvenient landlord, the cafeteria staff you saw every day, the colleague you rarely clicked with: all of them are potential jeong.
 None of it requires liking someone.